MicrosoftDocs/openapi-docs/OpenAPI/kiota/query-parameters-request-headers.md

 The URL template for the request builder looks something like `{+baseurl}/taskLists/{task_list_id}/toDos/{todo_id}/assignedTo{?select,expand}`.

-And the resulting URI will be `https://contoso.com/taskLists/taskListId/toDos/todoId/assignedTo?select=id,title`
+And the resulting URI is `https://contoso.com/taskLists/taskListId/toDos/todoId/assignedTo?select=id,title`

 > [!NOTE]
 > [Enumerations in query parameters](https://github.com/microsoft/kiota/issues/2306) are treated as strings.

 ## Request headers

-Kiota does not generate a type specific to the operation for request headers.
-The HTTP RFC specifies a large number of standard headers, and vendors can come up with custom headers, as well as API developers.
+Kiota doesn't generate a type specific to the operation for request headers.
+The HTTP specification defines a large number of standard headers, and vendors can come up with custom headers.
 Projecting a type for request headers would be redundant and inflate the amount of code being generated.

 The application code can use the fluent API to customize headers sent to the service via a generic **Headers** type.